AaltoAsia/O-MI/AgentDeveloperGuide.md

 port defined by application.conf's omi-service.external-agent-port parameter.
 Program can be writen with any programming language.

+If your program is run in different computer, you need to add its ip to o-mi-service.input-whitelist-ips.
+You can also accept input from subnets by adding their masks to o-mi-service.input-whitelist-subnets.

 Internal Agent
 ----------------
 InternalAgent is a abstract class extending Thread class.
 They have two